Evacuations of civilians in Japan during World War II: Post-war

 Once the war ended, every effort was made to inform the children how many of their family members had been lost in the air raids.
 Parents began to make their way to the country towns and retrieve the children.
-Those families that had lost one parent or the family home took longer, sometimes weeks, before they could locate the waiting child.
+Those families that had lost one parent or lost the family home took longer, sometimes weeks, before they could locate the waiting child.
 For children who had lost both parents and all siblings, it could take months before a cousin or an uncle could be found who was willing to take in the child.
 Orphans, like displaced veterans, became an issue of social welfare and a visible symbol of defeat in the post-war period.

 Cultural references

 In 1967, a semi-autobiographical novel by Akiyuki Nosaka was published called A Grave of Fireflies (火垂るの墓, Hotaru no Haka).
 The story was based on his experiences during the Kobe air raid in 1945 and afterward as an evacuee.
 The award-winning book was made into the critically acclaimed anime film Grave of the Fireflies, directed by Isao Takahata and released in Japan in 1988.
 In the film, a boy and his younger sister must go to live with relatives in the countryside.
 Their aunt turns increasingly hostile until the children feel compelled to leave.
 They have a difficult time finding food and begin to suffer from malnutrition.
 The film is fairly graphic, and the struggles of the children tend to provoke a powerful emotional response from viewers.
 Grave of the Fireflies is distributed internationally on DVD.
 The story was later adapted to two live-action movies televised in Japan in 2005 and in 2008.
 The 2005 film portrayed the story from the perspective of the children's cousin, a minor character in the anime film.